KseniiaRiabova/pokemons-docker-and-linkedin/README.md

 # 🐉 Pokémons Docker and LinkedIn

-A modern, interactive web application showcasing Docker skills through a fun Pokémon card collection submitted by my LinkedIn network.
+A modern, interactive web application showcasing Docker skills through a fun Pokémon card collection submitted by my LinkedIn Network.

 ## 🎯 Project Overview

 This project demonstrates Docker containerization skills by building a Node.js web application that displays Pokémon cards with funny phrases, submitted by LinkedIn connections.
 The application features a clean, modern design with interactive modals and is fully dockerized for easy deployment.

 ## ✨ Features